 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, the Johannesburg Stock Exchange (JSE) reported total carbon emissions of approximately 8,000,000 kg CO2e.
-This includes 205,000 kg CO2e from Scope 1 emissions, 6,004,000 kg CO2e from Scope 2 emissions (primarily from purchased electricity), and 2,728,000 kg CO2e from Scope 3 emissions, which are mainly attributed to business travel.
-Comparatively, in 2023, the JSE's emissions were about 8,000,000 kg CO2e, with Scope 1 emissions at 948,000 kg CO2e, Scope 2 at 4,350,000 kg CO2e, and Scope 3 at 2,288,000 kg CO2e.
-This indicates a significant reduction in Scope 1 emissions from 2023 to 2024.
-The JSE has not publicly disclosed specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or any formal climate pledges.
-However, the exchange continues to monitor and report its emissions across all relevant scopes, demonstrating a commitment to transparency in its climate impact.
-Overall, the JSE's emissions data reflects its ongoing efforts to manage and reduce its carbon footprint, aligning with industry standards for sustainability reporting.
+In 2024, the Johannesburg Stock Exchange (JSE) reported total carbon emissions of approximately 8,000,000 kg CO2e, comprising 205,000 kg CO2e from Scope 1, 6,004,000 kg CO2e from Scope 2, and 2,728,000 kg CO2e from Scope 3 emissions.
+This reflects a significant reduction in emissions compared to 2023, where total emissions were about 9,000,000 kg CO2e, with Scope 1 at 948,000 kg CO2e, Scope 2 at 4,350,000 kg CO2e, and Scope 3 at 2,288,000 kg CO2e.
+The JSE has demonstrated a commitment to sustainability, although no specific reduction targets or climate pledges have been documented.
+The emissions data is sourced directly from JSE Limited, with no cascading from a parent organization.
+The JSE continues to monitor and report its emissions across all relevant scopes, contributing to transparency in its climate impact.

 Access structured emissions data, company-specific emission factors, and source documents